BohdanZasymovych/discrete_lab2/README.md

 ## Hashing to verify integrity
 A hash is used to check message integrity.
 It is being sent together with an encrypted message, and when a message is decrypted, its hash is calculated and compared with the sent one.
 If hashes match, message integrity wasn't compromised.
 Otherwise, the message was changed or corrupted.

-The SHA256 hashing algorithm from Python's built-in module hashlib calculates the hash.
+The SHA256 hashing algorithm from Python's built-in module hashlib is used to calculate the hash.

 ```python
 def calculate_message_hash(message: str) -> str: